 2. IYRP symposium at the SRM Conference at Boise, Idaho

 Barry explained that there will be two events at the SRM (Society for Range Management) meeting in Boise, Idaho, in early February 2023: the IYRP symposium and a workshop on the IYRP.
 The symposium on 7 February 2023 is being organised by Igshaan, Maryam & Layne.
 Abstracts have been submitted and accepted.
-Global topics will be discussed but taking a bit of a North American focus.
+Global topics will be discussed but taking a bit of a North and South American focus.
 Cecilia will bring in a pastoralist from South America to speak during the discussion.
 The symposium will be 100% virtual, so no need to adhere to a strict timeline.
 It has been planned for 2 hours, with presentations of 10–15 minutes each, but that could be stretched.

 To do: Barry to forward Layne’s email with draft programme to Ann to attach to minutes.